binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 ## 3. SCF Calculation

-*The self-consistent field calculation solves the Kohn-Sham equations to self-consistency on the relaxed structure, producing the converged ground-state charge density $n(\mathbf{r})$ that all subsequent steps (phonons, electron-phonon coupling, DOS) depend on.
+*The self-consistent field calculation solves the Kohn-Sham equations to self-consistency on the relaxed structure, producing the converged ground-state charge density \(n(r)\) that all subsequent steps (phonons, electron-phonon coupling, DOS) depend on.
 Using identical MPI core counts across the workflow matters specifically for QE's recover/restart mode, since parallelization-dependent data (k-point and PW pool distribution) written to the scratch directory must match on restart.*

 Use the **same number of MPI cores** for all calculations below if you are doing calculations using recover mode.
 Example with 8 cores: